bbc/psammead/packages/components/psammead-script-link/README.md

 ### Accessibility notes

-When navigating to the `ScriptLink` using a screen reader, it is identified as a link and the text is announced as `Simplified, Traditional, Latin or Cyrillic`.
+When navigating to the `ScriptLink` using a screen reader, it is identified as a link.

 ## Contributing